About

 Click here to view the framework for sustainable national soil information systems

-The framework was applied and tested in a workshop in Zambia (April 2024), where CABI and ISRIC supported the national SISs owners, developers and key stakeholders to develop a roadmap towards their national SISs development.
+The framework was applied and tested in a workshop in Zambia (April 2024) and Ghana (2024), where CABI and ISRIC supported the national SISs owners, developers and key stakeholders to develop a roadmap towards their national SISs development.
 This involved taking stock of what's already been done in the country that could be built upon, developing partnerships for the SISs, understanding user needs, and planning for the long-term financial sustainability of the SISs.

 Click here to view the framework for sustainable national soil information systems